-The Franklin County Housing Authority's mission is to "provide comprehensive, affordable, decent, safe housing services for the community in a cost effective and efficient manner."
+The Franklin County Housing Authority's mission is to "Providing homes that build hope and create neighborhoods."
 The Franklin County Housing Authority is not rated as a "troubled" agency by HUD and is recognized as a "high performer" for both PHAS (Public Housing Assessment System) and SEMAP (Section Eight Management Assessment Program).

 The Franklin County Housing Authority owns and professionally manages family communities and elderly/disabled rental apartments.
 The apartments are located throughout Franklin County.
-FCHA manages 364 public housing units throughout Franklin County and 245 public housing units in the Borough of Chambersburg.
+FCHA manages 364 public housing units throughout Franklin County and 244 public housing units in the Borough of Chambersburg.
 FCHA also acts as the Management Agent for four other privately owned housing communities in Franklin County.
 Of these, two (2) are located in Chambersburg - Sunset Terrace Townhomes, offering 24 garden style apartments and 16 townhomes, and Redwood Park Townhomes, offering 40 townhomes in 10 building clusters of 3-5 townhomes each.
-There are 352 families/individuals on the public housing waiting list.
+There are 257 families/individuals on the public housing waiting list.
 As of January 2017, this waiting list was opened.
 Families/individuals on the waiting list can be on multiple waiting lists at once.

 The Franklin County Housing Authority also manages 311 Section 8 Housing Choice Vouchers.
-Of those 311 Section 8 Housing Choice Vouchers, 128 are located in the Borough of Chambersburg.
-There is currently a waiting list of 94 families/individuals for Section 8 Housing Choice Vouchers.
-The Section 8 Housing Choice Voucher waiting list has been closed since May, 2015.
+Of those 311 Section 8 Housing Choice Vouchers, 151 are located in the Borough of Chambersburg.
+There is currently a waiting list of 124 families/individuals for Section 8 Housing Choice Vouchers.
+The Section 8 Housing Choice Voucher waiting list will add 150 spaces to the waiting list on June 4, 2018.